 - 10 ripe nectarines (it is often difficult to find just ripe nectarines at the store, so try to buy them a few days in advance, it will give them time to soften in your fruit basket)

-Put into the oven to bake for twenty minutes, until the nectarines have softened.
-Put the oven in the grill position and grill the nectarines for five minutes.
+- Put into the oven to bake for 20 minutes, until the nectarines have softened.
+Put the oven in the grill position and grill the nectarines for 5 minutes.

 - Let cool for a few minutes on the counter and serve just warm or at room temperature, on its own or with a scoop of ice-cream.